Camp and FurnaceChristina McDermott

-It may not look it from the outside, but this is one of Liverpool’s best purveyors of food, booze and good times.
+It may not look it from the outside, but this is one of Liverpool’s best purveyors of, booze, music and good times.

 The Baltic Triangle doesn’t look like much.
 Just a few back streets huddled around the docks, full of derelict warehouses and muffled in a miasma of interesting smells from the nearby Cain’s Brewery.
 But appearances can be deceptive, and this apparently unassuming area is actually one of Liverpool’s most creative.
-And right at its heart is Camp and Furnace – one of the more innovative venues to open in Liverpool in recent times.
+And right at its heart is Camp and Furnace.

 But what exactly is Camp and Furnace?
 Is it a bar?
 A gastropub?
 A nightclub?
 An events space?
 In fact, this multi-purpose venue is all of these things, thanks in no small part to its size.
 Because that’s the first thing you notice about this place – it is absolutely enormous.
 Comprising three old warehouses and a coach shed shoved together, it somehow manages to be both cavernous and cosy.
 We especially like the bar area (“Furnace”) with its roaring fire, the smell of wood smoke permeating the air.
-Settle down here with a “Brown Bear” (the craft beer brewed especially for the venue by the Liverpool Craft Beer company, whose hops are smoked in the aforementioned furnace) and one of its delicious bar snacks (we’re big fans of the signature Chorizo burger, Scotch Eggs and savoury donuts).
-The Furnace also does a cracking Sunday lunch, featuring the option of 28-day dry-aged Lancashire Sirloin and whole free range roast chickens, although you do need to book this in advance.
+Settle down here with a “Brown Bear” (the craft beer brewed especially for the venue by the Liverpool Craft Beer company, whose hops are smoked in the aforementioned furnace) and one of its delicious bar snacks (last time we were in we we’re big fans of the signature Chorizo burger, Scotch Eggs and savoury donuts).

 Check its gigantic warehouse dotted with vintage caravans and jaunty stuffed fox